srikanth-narayanan/CarND-Advanced-Lane-Lines/README.md

 ### Areas of Weakness for the pipeline and robustness improvements

 The lane detection pipeline works most of the time.
 The pipeline was able to estbalish the lane position for the project video.
- - In the challenge video the lane detection was smooth all through the video expect for the region at which the bridge appears and the due to the intense shadow effect the warped perspective image lost the quality of lane.
-Hence further image augumentation is needed to improve the contrast if the lanes for the pipline to identify the lanes perfectly.
+ - In the challenge video the lane detection was smooth all through the video expect for the region at which the bridge appears and due to the intense shadow effect the warped perspective image lost the quality of lane.
+Hence further image augumentation is needed to improve the contrast if the lanes for the pipeline to identify the lanes perfectly.
- - Additional challenges would be to fine tune the lane detection pipeline to adverse weather conditions, using additional cameras to detect situations like u turns where one of the lanes can disappear.
+ - Additional challenges would be to fine tune the lane detection pipeline to adverse weather conditions, using additional cameras to detect situations like u turns where one of the lanes can disappear due to field of view.
  - Better curve fitting function such as univariate spline or piecewise polynomials can be adapted for fitting the curve.

 ### Code Dependencies: